 - Hot Ticket began, creating at least one £100,000 winner per week, in addition to offering other prizes like holidays, shopping vouchers and new cars.
-All Health Lottery players were entered through the code displayed on their tickets for the Saturday draw.
+All players were entered through the code displayed on their tickets for the Saturday draw.

 - The prize for matching three numbers fell from £50 to £20, with the reward for matching four numbers dropping to £250 from £500.

-Hot Ticket promotion ends.
+The first ever Hot Ticket promotion ends.

-A second weekly draw was introduced with the name Win Wednesday.
+To celebrate a successful first year, a second weekly draw was introduced with the name Win Wednesday.